latifkabir/n3He_Soft/README.md

 ----------------------------
 Contains analysis or other demo scripts necessary for DAQ performance demonstration & testing.

-SlowDAQ
+SlowDAQ[(download)][9]
 ---------
-GUI for slow DAQ.
+GUI for slow DAQ.Monitoring magnetic field and temperature on a ncurses window.

 report bug to: latifulkabir@uky.edu

-Last Updated on 1/12/15
+Last Updated on 2/5/15

 -Latiful Kabir